taghead/AWS-Automated-Deployments/readme.md

 #### Pipieline
+Things that need to be updated based on the stood infastructure [.circleci/config.yml](/.circleci/config.yml) update line 24 with the new bucket id.
 The CircleCI pipeline configuration exports the database endpoint and the image as variables this is done through.
 ```yaml
 cd infra; make init; export dbhost_endpoint=$(terraform output endpoint); cd ..;